 We seek to help people at a critical moment with a need triggered by an emergency.
 Our hope is that this assistance will make a difference in someone’s life with lasting impact.
+In 2024, the program supported 5,706 households and students—over 1,000 more than the previous year—with 80% of 2023 rent grant recipients confirmed to be stably housed one year later.
+Read our 2024 Impact Summary.

 We focus on programs that work directly with individuals one-on-one.
 The majority of our Helping Hands grants go toward rent, particularly needed in the primary areas where we fund – New York City, Boston, and Palm Beach County – where there is not enough affordable housing.
 We also help with expenses such as utilities, transportation, moving, furniture, or clothing that an individual is temporarily unable to pay for because of an unexpected hardship.